avinash-027/RepoNo2/ReadMe.md

   │   └── .gitignore    # Ignores build artifacts like *.o and *.class files └── build/
 ```
-#### ➡ Multiple .gitignore files in the same directory is not recommended and doesn't work as intended.
+**➡ Multiple .gitignore files in the same directory is not recommended and doesn't work as intended.**
 ```
 /my-project
   ├── .gitignore       # First .gitignore
   ├── .gitignore       # Second .gitignore (ignored by Git)
 ```

-### removes the .git directory
+### Removing the Git Directory

 ```
 rm -rf .git